Highway 1 at Regent's Slide is Officially Open

 Northern Big Sur Itinerary

-Visitors can travel along the iconic Highway 1 down to Regent’s Slide and still experience the breathtaking beauty, rich history and timeless charm that make Big Sur one of California’s most treasured destinations.
+Visitors can travel along the iconic Highway 1 and experience the breathtaking beauty, rich history and timeless charm that make Big Sur one of California’s most treasured destinations.

 Learn MoreExplore Highway 1 in southern Big Sur

-Southern Big Sur remains open and welcoming, offering breathtaking coastal views, peaceful campgrounds and unforgettable oceanfront stays.
-Whether you're soaking in the serenity at Treebones Resort, exploring the shoreline at Sand Dollar Beach, or unwinding at Lucia Lodge, this stretch of Highway 1 delivers the wild, rugged charm Big Sur is known for.
+Southern Big Sur offers breathtaking coastal views, peaceful campgrounds and unforgettable oceanfront stays.
+Whether you're soaking in the serenity at Treebones Resort, exploring the shoreline at Sand Dollar Beach or unwinding at Lucia Lodge, this stretch of Highway 1 delivers the wild, rugged charm Big Sur is known for.
 More iconic spots not to miss:

 - 🏕️ Local Campgrounds – Coastal camping beneath redwoods and stars.